Dunlop Rubber: Amalgamation of Dunlop Pneumatic Tyre and Dunlop Rubber

-Arthur Du Cros became personally close to the financier James White, and appointed him as Dunlop's financial advisor in 1913.
+Arthur Du Cros had become personally close to the financier James White, and appointed him as Dunlop's financial advisor in 1913.
 By 1919, White had acquired control of the company.
-White speculated on the rubber futures market with disastrous results when the price of rubber collapsed.
+White speculated on the rubber futures market, with disastrous results, because the price of rubber collapsed.
 Meanwhile, there were also quality control problems with tyres.
-This came to a head in August 1921 when the company announced a loss of £8 million on the year's trading.
-The company was saved by the intervention of Frederick Szarvasy of the British Foreign and Colonial Corporation.
+That came to a head in August 1921 when the company announced a loss of £8 million on the year's trading.
+It was saved by the intervention of Frederick Szarvasy of the British Foreign and Colonial Corporation.
 White's board member nominees were removed, and Sir Eric Geddes was appointed as chairman.

 Geddes era diversification

 From 1924, Sir Eric Geddes began to diversify Dunlop.
 In 1924, the company began to manufacture tennis balls.
-In 1925, F A Davis was acquired, which had tennis racket manufacturing expertise.
+In 1925, F. A. Davis was acquired, which had tennis racket manufacturing expertise.
 In 1926 the company acquired Charles Macintosh of Manchester for £2.5 million, and the Dunlop name was applied to footwear and clothing.
 Dunlop opened acquisition discussions with Slazenger in 1927, but without success.
-By 1928 only 72 percent of turnover was in tyres, compared to 90 percent in 1920.
+By 1928 only 72 per cent of turnover was in tyres, compared to 90 per cent in 1920.

 An advertising campaign in 1928 heralded "the Dunlop way".
-In the late 1920s, Dunlop had manufacturing subsidiaries in the US, Canada, France, Germany and Japan.
+In the late 1920s, Dunlop had manufacturing subsidiaries in the US, Canada, France, Germany, South Africa, Australia, India and Japan.
 By 1930, Dunlop secured an equal market share with its archrival Michelin in France.

 In 1929, Dunlopillo latex foam was patented.
 In 1933, the commercial production of Dunlopillo products began.
 In 1930, Dunlop was the eighth largest public company in Britain by market value.

 The inter-war years saw considerable international expansion for Dunlop.
 The German subsidiary was reacquired after the First World War, and by 1929, Dunlop of Germany operated the second largest tyre factory in the country.
 Dunlop built manufacturing facilities in Ireland, South Africa and India during the 1930s.
 In 1932 the Dunlop bridge was built over the Circuit De La Sarthe, home to the Le Mans 24-hour race.

 The years 1922 to 1937 firmly established Dunlop as a household name.
 By 1939, Dunlop was one of the largest British multinational companies.

-During the 1930s, Dunlop designed and licensed the production of joysticks and joystick components on British and other allied aircraft - most notably the joystick grip and head on the early Merlin engine Supermarine Spitfires that saw service during the early stages of World War II and the Battle of Britain.
+During the 1930s, Dunlop designed and licensed the production of joysticks and joystick components on British and other allied aircraft – most notably the joystick grip and head on the early Merlin engine Supermarine Spitfires that saw service during the early stages of World War II and the Battle of Britain.